 We may collect your Personal Information when you contact us for information or support for our Digital Properties, Services, and/or other information, in order to respond and provide the appropriate assistance and response and use that information for the purpose of providing you with tailored customer service and to improve our customer service.

 To Deliver Targeted Advertising.
 We may collect and use your Personal Information to allow us and certain third parties that have advertising relationships with us to deliver targeted advertising to you.
 We also allow third parties who deliver targeted advertising on our site to collect information about you through our Digital Properties.
 Cookies are used to help target advertising to you.
 You can learn more about certain types of targeted advertising by visiting the following websites Digital Advertising Alliance, Network Advertising Initiative or the Interactive Advertising Bureau (iab), and can disable cookies on AdChoices.
 In addition to disabling cookies and other tracking technologies, you may opt-out of receiving targeted advertising from participating ad networks, audience segment providers, ad serving vendors, and other service providers by visiting websites operated by the Digital Advertising Alliance.
-For more information about cookies, visit https://www.google.com/settings/ads/onweb.
+For information about the third parties that collect data on our site for purposes of Targeted Advertising, visit https://www.google.com/settings/ads/onweb.

 The collection of data through interactive advertising on our site is subject to certain industry self-regulating guidelines.
 The Inquirer is a member of the Interactive Advertising Bureau (the “iab”) and conducts its online behavioral advertising (which is sometimes referred to as targeted advertising) in accordance with the industry self-regulating guidelines, including the iab Code of Conduct, Digital Advertising Alliance Self Regulatory Principles and the Code of the Network Advertising Initiative, to the extent the Code applies to online publishers.